 The external surfaces of the device and its accessories can be cleaned and disinfected using the process detailed below.
 Under normal use conditions, the surfaces of the sensor and T-adapter / flow diverter that come in contact with gas delivered to the patient should not become contaminated.
-If you suspect that the sensing face of the sensor or internal surfaces of the T-adapter / flow diverter have become contaminated, these items should be discarded and replaced.
-Store the MaxO2 ME in a clean, dry location when not in use.
+If you suspect that the sensing face of the sensor or internal surfaces of the

+T-adapter / flow diverter have become contaminated, these items should be discarded and replaced.
+Store the MaxO2 ME+p in a clean, dry location when not in use.

-- 1. The MaxO2 ME needs to be cleaned between each patient's use. - Using Super Sani-Cloth germicidal disposable wipes (medical grade 2-in-1 cleaning / disinfecting wipes) remove all visible contamination from the external surfaces of the device and its accessories.
-Be sure to closely inspect and remove contamination from seams and recesses on the device that may trap contaminants. - 3.
-After all visible contamination is removed, use a second germicidal wipe to thoroughly wet the surfaces of the device and accessories.
+- Using Super Sani-Cloth germicidal disposable wipes (medical grade 2-in-1 cleaning / disinfecting wipes) remove all visible contamination from the external surfaces of the device and its accessories.
+Be sure to closely inspect and remove contamination from seams and recesses on the device that may trap contaminants. - After all visible contamination is removed, use a second germicidal wipe to thoroughly wet the surfaces of the device and accessories.
 Allow to remain wet for 4 minutes.
-Use additional wipes if needed to assure surfaces are wetted continuously for 4 minutes. - 4.
-Allow device to air dry. - 5.
-Visually inspect each component for visible contamination. - A CAUTION: Excessive rubbing of labels may cause them to become illegible. - O DO NOT spray cleaning solutions directly onto the monitor, sensor or buzzer opening. - O DO NOT immerse the MaxO2 ME or sensor into liquid decontamination agents. - O DO NOT use strong solvent cleaners. - O DO NOT allow cleaning liquids to contact the face of the sensor as this may impair the readings of the sensor. - O DO NOT attempt to sterilize the MaxO2 ME with steam, ethylene oxide or irradiation.
+Use additional wipes if needed to assure surfaces are wetted continuously for 4 minutes. - 3.
+Allow device to air dry. - 4.
+Visually inspect each component for visible contamination. - A CAUTION: Excessive rubbing of labels may cause them to become illegible.